boriguen/h-cafe-locations-app/README.md

 The **RestaurantRepository** interface allows for various implementations such as **RestaurantRemoteRepository** leveraging the **ChowNowApi** interface.
 If time allows, it could also lead to a **LocalRestaurantRepository** leveraging Room to cache API results and serve them first when not expired.

+### List view

+The current list view is a RecyclerView following the standard guidelines.
+However, it does not handle loading, empty and errors nicely.

+Implementing a compound view in the future as described in this [Medium article](https://susuthapa19961227.medium.com/recycler-view-with-empty-view-loading-view-and-error-view-1266c34c1504) should make it much nicer.

 ### Mapping

 Mapping is currently done via [osmdroid](https://github.com/osmdroid/osmdroid/wiki/How-to-use-the-osmdroid-library-(Kotlin)) as it is straightforward to integrate and use without any specific developer account.